-2.2 ADMINISTRATION OF THE SPPB SINGLE CHAIR STAND
+2.2 ADMINISTRATION OF THE SPPB SINGLE CHAIR STAND (V10 CLINIC VISITS)

 This is a test of ability to stand up from a standard chair without using one's arms.
 This task is also used to screen for the ability to do repeated chair stands.
 Walking aids including canes may not be used.
 Although you will demonstrate the repeated chair stands, it is not necessary to demonstrate the chair stand for the single chair stand.
 Do, however, show the participant how to cross their arms on their chest.
+If participants' mobility is limited primarily to transferring from bed to chair or chair to bed, ask the participant if they think they can safely attempt the task after demonstrating the single chair stand.
+Examiner should stand in front of the participant for safety if the participant attempts the chair stand.